-Before starting a proposal, all applicants (Project Leader and consortium partners) must follow the following steps:
+Before starting to draft a proposal, all applicants must follow the following steps:

 - STEP 1: register in the EU Funding & tender opportunities portal to obtain the nine-digit Participant Identification Code (PIC number).
 If an organisation has already a PIC number, there is no need to register again. - STEP 2: access the new EIT UM NetSuite platform, by submitting the Partner Information Form (PIF).

-NB: For organisations that previously applied to an EIT Urban Mobility/EIT Community NEB Call for Proposals, and therefore are already registered in the PLAZA platform, do not submit the PIF form, do not submit the PIF form but contact the EIT UM Service Desk servicedesk@eiturbanmobility.eu: you will be provided with the credentials to access the new NetSuite platform. - STEP 3: access the EIT UM NetSuite platform and find the open calls under menu --> Call for Proposals --> Open Calls.
+NB: For organisations that previously participated in an EIT Urban Mobility project, and therefore are already registered in the PLAZA platform, do not submit the PIF form but contact the EIT UM Service Desk servicedesk@eiturbanmobility.eu: you will be provided with the credentials to access the new NetSuite platform. - STEP 3: access the EIT UM NetSuite platform and find the open calls under menu --> Call for Proposals --> Open Calls.

-The following documentation must be submitted by the Lead Applicant through NetSuite no later than 10 October 2024 at 17:00 CET.
+The following documentation must be submitted by the Lead Applicant through NetSuite no later than 26 September 2024 at 17:00 CET.